 Helpful Tips for Moving with Pets

 There’s no doubt moving is stressful, and your pets are affected by it too.
-Animals, rely on their routines and feel the chaos when their home is out of order, just like their human caregivers.
+Animals rely on their routines and feel the chaos when their home is out of order, moving with pets is just like moving for their human caregivers.
 While you can’t explain what’s going on to your pet, there are ways to help them through the transition.

 First of all, take care of yourself and monitor your own stress levels.
 Any anxiety you experience will likely rub off on your pets and will add more stress to an already stressful situation.
 Pets are highly sensitive; they will look to you for stability and will pick up on your angst.
 Just remember to Keep Calm and Keep On Packing.
 Your own stress will diminish if you can focus on your goals and take care of them one at a time.

 Try to stick to your pet’s routine throughout the transition.
 If you feed at a certain time every day, continue to do so.
 Leave the dog beds and the cat litter boxes be until the last, and clearly mark your pet’s necessities in a box that will be among the first unpacked.

 Spend some time helping your pet adjust to the crate during the weeks before your move – don’t wait until the last minute.
 First, leave the crate door open with soft bedding, a toy or two, and a treat inside.
 Allow your pet to come and go freely at first.
 Once your pet enters at will, you can begin to latch the door behind him, but always offer a reward for doing so.
 Many dogs feel safe in their crates as long as their experience is positive and they do not feel trapped inside.